 Go shopping for regional products in Abcoude

-Now, if there’s one thing you shouldn’t miss out on when you visit Abcoude, it is its local shops.
-I can recommend you to head to Babuschka Vintage & Restyle for vintage items from several countries.
+If there’s one thing you shouldn’t miss out on when you visit Abcoude, it is its local shops.

 Go to Jamie & Joëlle for some nice clothing.
 And, buy a traditional ‘Amsterdams krentenbrood’ at bakery Remko’s or enjoy some tasty cakes, treats and delicious bread (you can even go here for a small bite and coffee) at Luxe Brood- en Banketbakkerij Both.
 At Vendetta, you can find good lingerie.
 Don’t forget to get a piece of delicious, fresh fish at Vishandel Cas Buys & Zn.

-Noort Groente Enzo is home to every fruit and vegetable you might have been craving, as well as some other delicious things.
+Noort Groente Enzo is home to every fruit and vegetable you might have been craving and some other delicious things.
 Kwaliteitsslager Jan Konijn is the best place for a good piece of meat, some local sausage, etc. And last but not least: Go to La Dolce Vita for the best ice cream in Abcoude.

 Visit events & markets in Abcoude